Fsmash/demo/README.md

 ### Overview (frontend):

-    TIP: Have this open side by side with you code.
-It can't be understated how helpful this is when reading something that refers back to the code.
+    TIP: Have this open side by side with the code.
+It can't be understated how helpful this is when reading something that refers back to it.

 Inside the "js/main.js" file that you have open look at the top of the file.
-You should see the code that is declaring how we are using threejs.
+You should see the code that is including in threejs.
 Threejs (three) is the package that we included in with **npm** that is rendering the cube with Javascript.
-If this syntax is a bit intimidating and doesn't look like the Javascript that you normally use that is fine.
-Javascript is a huge code ecosystem that is a huge bloated mess in my opinion.
-Meaning everyone has differing opinions on how to write Javascript so much so that a lot of different standards and approaches make it pretty much impossible to understand everything out there about it.

-So let's adopt this **black box** mentality again.
+Let's adopt this **black box** mentality again.
 Focus just what is in front of you.
 This code is what we would consider "modern" Javascript code.
-To a certain extent.
-Again, headache.
-But ignore the nerds on YouTube and Twitter.
-Let's just run with what we can break down and understand.

 So what makes this code "modern".
 Well a congregation of nerds decide on a standard for Javascript every other year.
-They propose changes and updates to Javascript that then different vendors (Mozilla, Google, Microsoft, etc.) then have to support (at some point lol).
+They propose changes and updates to Javascript that then different vendors (Mozilla, Google, Microsoft, etc.) then have to support.
 In this case, in the browser and with **node**.

-So since we didn't write any **backend** code this "modern" Javascript is being ran on the brower as **frontend** code.
+This "modern" Javascript is being ran on the brower as **frontend** code.

 ![](./res/js.png)

 "import ..." at the top of the file is one of the most important things included in this "modern" Javascript standard.
 It is what is including in the "threejs" code that we grabbed from **npm**.
 A brief overview of this code you can see some "complicated" things happening.
-But let's break it down into sections.

 At the top with the "imports" we are just including in the code from the "threejs" package (known simply as "three").

 Next we see a bunch of **declarations**.
-We are declaring the **state** of the program.
+We are defining the **state** of the program.
 At its simplest, a program define things to hold in memory and the operates on it.
 We are declaring them as "const" here as you can see.
 Another bit of "modern" Javascript here.
 What it means is that the variable can't be reassigned.
 It will always refer to the same thing.
 It is good practice to define things as "const" when we don't want certain things to not change in the **runtime** of our program.

 I said a bunch of stuff here that is important to understand on a programming fundamentals level.
 I haven't even gotten into what the code is doing yet but let's understand a little bit of how the code is doing what it is doing for a minute.
 Stepping into the **black box** a smidgen here.